saadsalmanakram/Recognizing-humans-based-on-posture/README.md

 # Recognizing-humans-based-on-posture
-Project built using Laravel Stack and Vision Transformers
+Project built using Laravel Stack and Vision Transformers.
+MySQL used for Database